 Federal TEACH Grants - This grant program is available for students that are Federal Title IV aid eligible, and maintain a 3.25 cumulative grade point average or better for each payment period, or have a score above the 75th percentile on an admissions test, such as the ACT or SAT.
 The student must be currently completing, or planning on completing, coursework necessary to begin a career in teaching.
-The student is required to sign a service agreement that they will teach at a Title I school and teach in specific areas such as mathematics, science, foreign language, bilingual education, special education, as a reading specialist, or a high need field approved by the Secretary of Education.
+The student is required to sign a service agreement that they will teach at a Title I school.
+Mount Marty qualifying TEACH Grant majors are secondary biology education, math education and special education.
 If the service is not met, the grant must be repaid as an Unsubsidized Direct Loan with interest from the date(s) of the original disbursement.

 Mount Marty Grant - This grant program is funded by Mount Marty and is based on need.
 The Mount Marty Grant is awarded to eligible full-time undergraduate students.
-The awards are divided evenly per semester as indicated on the financial aid award letter.
+The awards are divided evenly per semester as indicated on the financial aid offer.